The Ultimate Guide to SaaS Release Notes

 It’s important as a SaaS company to communicate product changes to your customers regularly.
 This is why:

-- It keeps the sales team in the loop on how changes affect their work.
+• It keeps the sales, marketing and customer success teams in the loop on how changes affect their work.

 Who Is Responsible for Writing Product Release Notes?

-In a traditional SaaS company setting, it would be the job of a product manager or product marketer to write and publish the release notes.
-It wouldn’t hurt to pass the draft through marketing or customer success as well, to tweak the language for your external audience.
+In small SaaS companies, it would be the job of a product manager or product marketer to write and publish release notes.
+When the company grows to between 25-50 people, a Product Marketing Manager handles that task.
+You can also check the draft with marketing or customer success as well, so they can help tweak the language for your external audience.

 What To Include in SaaS Release Notes

-- Overview: A summary of what has changed for users to understand how it affects them.
+2. Overview: A brief summary of all the new changes in the latest version for users to understand how it affects them.

-- Instructions: An explanation of any steps users or admins need to take to implement the new release e.g., configurations, prerequisites, hardware, etc.
+4. Instructions: List any steps users or admins need to take to try the new release e.g., configurations, prerequisites, hardware, etc.

 Things To Avoid With Release Notes